SCIFIHISTORY.NET

 Picture

-On this day in 1969, Doctor Who aired "The Space Pirates, Part 6."
-This served as the thirty-fourth episode of the program's sixth season, and here's the plot summary as provided by IMDB.com:
+On this day in 1969 (in the United Kingdom), Doctor Who aired "The Space Pirates: Part 6."
+Officially, this served as the thirty-fourth episode of the program's sixth season, and here's the plot summary as provided by IMDB.com:

 "With Clancey and Issigri trapped aboard the LIZ, the Doctor, Jamie and Zoe try to convince Madeleine to help them before Caven destroys Ta."